PB5011/bit-by-bit-capstone/README.md

 Apr 20 2022 - M4 Submission.
 Added questions viewed from database, testing for front and back end, documentation, reformatting code/database for given data

+May 11 2022 - M5 Final Submission - Finished polishing, added documentation and testing, work done with Django REST Framework, and added features for the site.

 # Installation
 Installation is simple using Docker.